Here you'll find the most frequently asked questions and the answers about volunteering at Mencap.

-Don't worry if your question isn't answered below, just get in touch with the Volunteering team, and we'll be happy to you through the options.
+Don't worry if your question isn't answered below, just get in touch with the Volunteering team, and we'll be happy to talk you through the options.

 Search our volunteer vacancies